95 Meanings

 Still going strong

-XO, mom
+XO, Mom

-It's okay, it's alright, nothing's wrong
+It's ok, it's all right, nothing's wrong

 Tell Mr. Man with impossible plans to just leave me alone